WhiteJP/AmbiguityAversionProject/vignettes.md

 10. At a casino, there is an urn on the table which contains 1000 balls.
 Each of these 1000 balls is either red or yellow.
 You are to randomly select one of these balls from the urn and, if you selct a red ball, you will win $1000.
 Which of the following situations would you rather be in?

     A.	There is a 50% chance that the selected ball will be red, and a 50% chance the selected ball will be yellow.
     B.	The selected ball will be red or yellow, but the exact probability for each is unknown.
 <br><br/>
+[JPW note, this one is not in X/Y form]

 11. You have one day left of your vacation, and within a few hours' driving distance from your hotel are two different wildlife preserves: preserve X and preserve Y. There is a rare bird, one of the only ones of its kind, that has been spotted in both X and Y. The bird cannot be in two places at once and you do not have time to go to both.
 Which of the following situations would you rather be in?

-    A.	There is a 50% chance that the rare bird is at preserve X, and a 50% chance that the rare bird ise at preserve Y.
+    A.	There is a 50% chance that the rare bird is at preserve X, and a 50% chance that the rare bird is at preserve Y.

     B.	The rare bird is at either preserve X or preserve Y, but the exact probability for each is unknown.
 <br><br/>